ecn-code/car-rental-system-demo/README.md

 - Define a role system to not allow all operations to all employs
 - Define a standard response for errors
 - Stablish only the yaml as the API documentation point, in order to have only one source that can be used also for other purposes
-- Validate the inputs and probably have more concrete objects or maps to respond depending on what is needed
+- Validate the inputs and probably have more concrete objects or mappings to respond depending on what is needed